kubernetes-sigs/network-policy-api/npeps/npep-311.md

 ### Recommendation

-Each namespace within a cluster should be labeled with a key that identifies its parent cluster.
+Each namespace within a cluster should be labeled by the cluster administrator with a key that identifies its parent cluster.
 The recommended label is:

 `clusterset.k8s.io/cluster-name: <cluster-id>`